Radhika403/SudokuSolverGUI/README.md

 3. Exit

-`Clear` Grid button clears the entire sudoku.
+`Clear` button clears the entire sudoku.
+You can now give a fresh input puzzle.

-`Solve` button solves the sudoku and completed the filled sudoku by the user.
+`Solve` button solves the sudoku and completes the sudoku given by the user.

 `Exit` button closes the sudoku window.